mhatrey/TotalConnect/README.md

 ## List of Apps/DeviceHandlers for TotalConnect SmartThings Integration

-### SmartApp based on modes/Smart Home Monitor Status
+### > SmartApp based on SmartThings Modes/Smart Home Monitor Status
 ---
-Mode based Code: https://github.com/mhatrey/TotalConnect/blob/async/TotalConnect.groovy | Author: @mhatrey
+Mode based Code: https://github.com/mhatrey/TotalConnect/blob/master/ModesBased.groovy | Author: @mhatrey

 I wrote this SmartApp for simple automation based modes/routines of SmartThings.
 This is a very minimalistic app and I prefer not to dwindle much besides this, but there's lot more you can do using rest of the apps/device handlers written by folks in this thread.
 Functionality of the app -